- Good to know

-The fact that head lice cannot get a hold on an extra short haircut, and is therefore a lot more hygienic, also plays a role in why this hairstyle is just so great.
+The fact that head lice can’t get a hold of an extra short haircut, making it a lot cleaner, is another reason why this hairstyle is just so great.

 You don’t need any hair products to style an induction cut.